 *Although the PS2 was released in 2000, earliest Google Trends data available is 2004

 Playstation launched their second console in 2000 to immediate and sustained commercial success.
-Even after the release of new consoles, the PS2 continued manufacturing and sold more than 150 million units worldwide until production was discontinued in 2013.
+Even after the release of new consoles, the PS2 continued manufacturing and even sold more than 150 million units worldwide until production was discontinued in 2013.

 After the immense success of their second generation console, the Playstation 3 was released in 2006 and met with lackluster market adoption.
 The PS3 was their first console to incorporate social gaming through their online PlayStation Network.